webduvet/firebase-mapper/README.md

 The Model representation is created from blueprint with all the optional and possible fields, thus the objects shape will never change and can be optimizes (see shaddow class...)

-## Soluction
+## Solution
 Fb blue print and model tool is here to help in this battle.
-The project aims to create factory method which creates firebase friendly data mapper, where in blue print we define the structure and relations and let the model figure out all the denormalized data.
+The project aims to create factory method which creates firebase friendly model representation on firebase data.
+In the blueprint we define the structure and relations and let the model figure out all the denormalized data.

 ## Thoughts

+### Refrences
 list can contain two type of object
-#####primary
+#### Primary
 object have unique indetifier and are primary object, this means if the key appears somewhere else in the tree it is refering to this object
-#####reference
+#### Reference
 this is object refering to primary object. reference can be as simple as {KEY:true} creating a simple list of references (perhaps stored by timestamp priority) but it can contain denormalized parts from primary object, or other informative objects like counters.
 Reference object can't be refered again by another reference.

+###### Plain reference
+this plainly refers to primary object in the form {KEY}:true

+###### Rich reference
+this contains additional information in the reference object, usually unique related to specific record

+	{KEY}: {
+		info1: "info1",
+		info2: "info2"
+	}, ...

+TODO do we extend Model to cater for reference ???

-#####Init part
+### Init part
 ModelFactory needs to be instantiated with valid db reference like

 	var mf = new ModelFactory( new Firebase('url') );